BhakeSart/Sports-Personality-Classifer/README.md

 ## About
 This is a machine learning project that aims to classify different sports personalities based on their facial features such as 2 eyes.
-The classifier is built using machine learning techniques and is capable of predicting the personality type of a given sports player with high accuracy.
+The classifier is built using machine learning techniques and is capable of predicting the sports player with high accuracy.

 The project has 5 target classes :
 - Virat Kohli